SharePointPro/IterateAllSubSites/README.md

 # Examples
 *InstallApp.js* - Iterates through every site of a site collection and installs an APP from the Site Collection App Catalog using Rest.
 This example also injects jquery to make REST calls easier.

+*ReplacePermissions.js*:  - Itterate through every site in site collection and update the all Full Control roles.

+Scenario: All sites in a site collection needed to have all site owners removed from "Full Control" to "Full Control - No Subsite Creation" so that subsites could only be created by Site Collection Administrators.
+Script was created to itterate through every site (using a recursive script I have already created https://github.com/SharePointPro/IterateAllSubSites/ ) and the permissions replaced.